verdaccio/verdaccio/website/translated_docs/zh-TW/server.md

 $ sudo npm install -g forever
 ```

 Make sure you've run Verdaccio at least once to generate the config file and write down the created admin user.
-You can then use the following command to start Verdaccio: You can then use the following command to start Verdaccio:
+You can then use the following command to start Verdaccio: You can then use the following command to start Verdaccio: You can then use the following command to start Verdaccio:

 ```bash
 $ forever start `which verdaccio`